Computer Services

 NOTE: This is technically not a virus, but is what you might call a malicious browser pop-up.
 Typically, this pop-up appears after you've used your browser (Chrome, Edge, or Firefox).
 This pop-up will often disable your mouse, not allow you to open or close programs, and won't allow you to open the Start menu.
 It does this with HTML code in your browser.

 WINDOWS 10/11 RESOLUTION: Despite the "warning", shutting down or restarting your computer will usually resolve this.
-The preferred way to restart is Step 1 below:
+The preferred way is to restart with Step 1 below:

 1.)
 On your keyboard, press the Ctrl-Alt-Del keys together.
 A menu will appear, and you'll select "Sign out".